istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 ### Destination rule overrides

 For backward compatibility, you can still use destination rule to override the TLS configuration as before.
-When destination rule has an explict TLS configuration, that overrides the client sidecars' TLS configuration.
+When destination rule has an explicit TLS configuration, that overrides the client sidecars' TLS configuration.

 For example, you can explicitly configure destination rule for `httpbin.full` to enable or